-- 3.2.1 Each contestant must be equipped with, and use, a climbing-style helmet, eye protection, tree-climbing saddle/harness, personal (work-positioning) lanyard, climbing line, handsaw, and scabbard. - 3.2.2 All equipment and practices must satisfy applicable safety standards. - 3.2.3 The teeth of the handsaw must be covered or removed to prevent injury and also to prevent cutting the bells out of the tree during the competition.
-(Any contestant who cuts any of the bells out of the tree will be disqualified.)
-(2011) - 3.2.4 Any contestant who drops or throws a piece of equipment from the tree at any time during the climb will be disqualified from the event.
-(2011) - 3.2.3 The contestant's line is set in a predetermined tie-in point.
+- 3.2.1 Each contestant must be equipped with, and use, a climbing-style helmet, eye protection, tree-climbing saddle/harness, personal (work-positioning) lanyard, climbing line, handsaw, and scabbard. - 3.2.2 All equipment and practices must satisfy applicable safety standards. - 3.2.3 The contestant's line is set in a predetermined tie-in point.
 The same tie-in point is to be used by all contestants.
-Contestants may choose their own route and rope placement through the work stations, unless otherwise directed by the event head judge, but contestants must finish with the landing station. - 3.2.4 Once a contestant has been identified to the judges, the contestant is asked if he or she has any questions and is reminded of the event requirements. - 3.2.5 The judges start the clock when a contestant signals to the judges by sounding an air horn or bell in the tree.
-The judges stop the time when a contestant has safely landed, is in a standing position, and has fully disconnected the climbing line and friction hitch from the tree climbing saddle/harness.
-A contestant must be completely detached from the climbing line for the clock to stop.
-(2011) - 3.2.6 Contestants shall be safely tied in with a climbing line and/or secured with a work positioning lanyard at all times while in the tree.
-While at each work station (handsaw, limb toss, pole pruner, and limb walk) the contestant shall be safely tied in with a climbing line and must be correctly secured with a work positioning lanyard before ringing the bell.
-(See Rule 2.2.32) A contestant who breaks this rule will receive a warning and a 3-point penalty.
-Repeated failure A second failure to use the work-positioning lanyard correctly will result in disqualification. at the discretion of the event head judge.
+Contestants may choose their own route and rope placement through the work stations unless otherwise directed by the event head judge, but contestants must finish with the landing station. - 3.2.4 Once a contestant has been identified to the judges, the contestant is asked if he or she has any questions and is reminded of the event requirements. - 3.2.5 The judges start the clock when a contestant signals to the judges by sounding an air horn or bell in the tree.
+The judges stop the time when a contestant has safely landed, is in a standing position, and has fully disconnected the climbing line and friction hitch from the tree climbing saddle/harness. - 3.2.6 Contestants shall be safely tied in with a climbing line and/or secured with a workpositioning lanyard at all times while in the tree.
+While at each work station (handsaw, limb toss, pole pruner, and limb walk) the contestant shall be safely tied in with a climbing line and must be correctly secured with a work-positioning lanyard before ringing the bell.
+(See Rule 2.2.36) A contestant who breaks this rule will receive a warning and a 3-point penalty.
+A second failure to use the work-positioning lanyard correctly will result in disqualification.
 Contestants are not required to lanyard in prior to sounding the horn/bell at the landing station.

-(2011) - 3.2.7 If a contestant breaks a large branch, or is for any reason considered by the judges to be performing an unsafe practice, penalty points will be assessed and/or the contestant may be disqualified at the discretion of the judges. - 3.2.8 Contestants must visit and successfully complete the task at each work station to earn points.
-If a contestant fails to visit a station(s), No scoring points are earned for the station(s) not visited completed.
-In addition, If a contestant does not complete a station no time points are earned for the Work Climb event.
-(2010) (2011) - 3.2.8 Contestants must visit each work station to earn points for that station.
-To be scored as having visited a work station the contestant must have sounded the bell/horn at that station.
+- 3.2.7 If a contestant breaks a large branch, or is for any reason considered by the judges to be performing an unsafe practice, penalty points will be assessed and/or the contestant may be disqualified at the discretion of the judges. - 3.2.8 Contestants must visit each work station to earn points for that station.
+To be scored as having visited a work station, the contestant must have sounded the bell/horn at that station.
 If a contestant fails to visit a station(s), no scoring points are earned for the station(s) not visited.
 In addition, no time points are earned for the Work Climb event.
-(2011) - 3.2.9 Contestants are allowed a predetermined time limit (men are provided 5 minutes, and women are provided 7 minutes) to complete the climb.
-If a contestant reaches the time limit and has

-- not completed the event, no time points are awarded, and scoring points are accumulated for the completed stations only.
-(2011) - 3.2.9 Failure to leave a work station as it was found will result in the loss of completed task points for that station.
+3.2.9 Failure to leave a work station as it was found will result in the loss of completed task points for that station.
+(2013)